 The Astrodome brought Monsanto in to install ChemGrass.
 It was a great success, and Monsanto capitalized on the popularity of its high profile installation to rebrand their grass replica.
 Thus the “AstroTurf” brand was born.

-Over the half century since AstroTurf was first installed in Houston, technology has rapidly improved.
+It has been over a half century since AstroTurf was first installed in Houston and technology has rapidly improved.
 NASA scientists no longer use the same computers to calculate trajectories.
 And these days, AstroTurf products come ever closer to replicating the feel, performance, and safety of the gold standard — natural grass.

 Today AstroTurf harnesses its history of forward-thinking ingenuity and disciplined R&D to continuously improve its systems and to deliver playing surfaces with the best sport-specific performance, durability, and player protection.